-1) What colors are you naturally drawn to?
-Do you think these colors would represent your business well?
+1) What colours are you naturally drawn to?
+Do you think these colours would represent your business well?
 What messages do they send?

-2) What colors are you currently using/are you thinking about using with your business?
-How do you think people will see this color scheme?
+2) What colours are you currently using/are you thinking about using with your business?
+How do you think people will see this colour scheme?
 What messages does it convey?

 3) What fonts are you drawn to?
 Why do you like them for your business?

 1) What types of mental pictures/icons/graphic designs come to mind when you think about your business name and brand?
 Don’t be afraid to go looking for pictures to help you figure out exactly how you feel about these things.

 2) What message does each of these pictures send to those looking at them?
 How do you think they are viewed?

 3) How do your images fit with your brand?

 1) Does this make you think of your business?
 What does and what doesn’t (specifically)?

 2) What does your graphic design say about your product?